 recalling

+a) Resolution 217A of the United Nations General Assembly, on human rights;

-a) Resolution 70/1 of the United Nations General Assembly, on transforming our world: the 2030 Agenda for Sustainable Development;
+b) Resolution 70/1 of the United Nations General Assembly, on transforming our world: the 2030 Agenda for Sustainable Development;

-b) Resolution 70/125 of the United Nations General Assembly, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS);
+c) Resolution 70/125 of the United Nations General Assembly, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS);

-c) Resolution 78/311 of the United Nations General Assembly, on enhancing international cooperation on capacity-building of artificial intelligence;
+d) Resolution 78/311 of the United Nations General Assembly, on enhancing international cooperation on capacity-building of artificial intelligence;

-d) Resolution 11 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on telecommunication/information and communication technology (ICT) services in rural, isolated, and poorly served areas;
+e) Resolution 11 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on telecommunication/information and communication technology (ICT) services in rural, isolated, and poorly served areas;

-e) Resolution 37 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on bridging the digital divide;
+f) Resolution 37 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on bridging the digital divide;

-f) Resolution 55 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on mainstreaming a gender perspective in the ITU to enhance women’s empowerment through telecommunications/ICTs;
+g) Resolution 55 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on mainstreaming a gender perspective in the ITU to enhance women’s empowerment through telecommunications/ICTs;

-g) Resolution 70 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on mainstreaming a gender perspective in the ITU and promoting gender equality and the empowerment of women and girls through telecommunications/ICTs;
+h) Resolution 70 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on mainstreaming a gender perspective in the ITU and promoting gender equality and the empowerment of women and girls through telecommunications/ICTs;

-h) Resolution 71 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the ITU strategic framework for 2024–2027, aiming to enable and foster universal access to affordable, high-quality, and secure telecommunications/ICTs;
+i) Resolution 71 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the ITU strategic framework for 2024–2027, aiming to enable and foster universal access to affordable, high-quality, and secure telecommunications/ICTs;

-i) Resolution 179 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on ITU’s role in child online protection;
+j) Resolution 179 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on ITU’s role in child online protection;

-j) Resolution 198 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the empowerment of youth through telecommunication/ICTs;
+k) Resolution 198 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the empowerment of youth through telecommunication/ICTs;

-k) Resolution 200 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT, including broadband, for sustainable development;
+l) Resolution 200 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT, including broadband, for sustainable development;

-l) Resolution 44 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly, on bridging the standardization gap between developing and developed countries;
+m) Resolution 44 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly, on bridging the standardization gap between developing and developed countries;

-m) Opinion 1 (Geneva, 2021) of the World Telecommunication/ICT Policy Forum, on enabling environment for the development and deployment of new and emerging telecommunication/ICT services and technologies to advance sustainable development;
+n) Opinion 1 (Geneva, 2021) of the World Telecommunication/ICT Policy Forum, on enabling environment for the development and deployment of new and emerging telecommunication/ICT services and technologies to advance sustainable development;

-n) Opinion 3 (Geneva, 2021) of the World Telecommunication/ICT Policy Forum, on digital literacy and skills for inclusive access,
+o) Opinion 3 (Geneva, 2021) of the World Telecommunication/ICT Policy Forum, on digital literacy and skills for inclusive access,

 considering

-a) that access to essential digital skills empowers women, older adults, and underserved communities by providing the knowledge needed to thrive in the digital world, fostering inclusion, bridging the digital divide, creating economic opportunities, and enabling broader participation and social advancement in the digital age;
+a) that access to essential digital skills empowers of all humanity, including women, older adults, and underserved communities by providing the knowledge needed to thrive in the digital world, fostering inclusion, bridging the digital divide, creating economic opportunities, and enabling broader participation and social advancement in the digital age;

 b) that the ITU plays an important role in connecting the unconnected and promoting gender equality, particularly through STEM education and careers through initiatives such as Girls in ICTs;

-c) that access to telecommunications/ICT technologies, applications and tools creates job opportunities and entrepreneurial ventures, particularly for women and marginalized groups, by lowering barriers to entry, enabling business creation with minimal investment, and eliminating the need for physical storefronts.
+c) that non-discriminatory access to telecommunications/ICT technologies, applications, tools, goods and services creates job opportunities and entrepreneurial ventures, particularly for women and marginalized groups, by lowering barriers to entry, enabling business creation with minimal investment, and eliminating the need for physical storefronts.
 It empowers those facing mobility constraints or caregiving responsibilities to overcome traditional barriers, participate more fully in the economy, and achieve financial independence Digital platforms enhance social connectivity and access to vital services, improving quality of life.
 They enable real-time communication, support networks, and bridge gaps for marginalized groups, ensuring inclusive participation in the digital age;

 d) that telecommunications/ICTs technologies, applications and tools are essential for political, economic, social, and cultural development, as they play an important role in poverty alleviation, job creation, environmental protection, and the prevention and mitigation of natural and other disasters,